openprocurement/openprocurement.auctions.lease/docs/source/index.rst

 Welcome to `"openprocurement.auctions.lease"` package documentation!
 ####################################################################

-Please report any problems or suggestions for improvement via the `Issue  tracker`_.
+Please report any problems or suggestions for improvement via the `Issue  tracker <https://github.com/openprocurement/openprocurement.auctions.lease>`_.

 .. note:: Please note that the documentation currently is updating and somewhat out of date.